-Nestled in a high-end enclave at Kuala Lumpur, this bungalow house is an ancestral residence that is home to a young family.
+Nestled in a high-end enclave at Kuala Lumpur, the Eigent house is an ancestral residence that is home to a young family.
 Their brief was to modernize the home while preserving its existing layout and form to conserve their familiarity and comfort.

 Thus, existing spaces were streamlined while alterations create the impression of spontaneity and continuity.
 The main family activity areas were extended through the periphery via the creation of intermediary spaces such as timber decks and rock gardens.
 This transition aims to effortlessly connect the interior and the lush exterior garden.